How to Wash Your Hands

 washing hands over sink

-Washing your hands is one of the most effective ways to avoid colds, the flu, COVID, and other infections—and prevent spreading it to others around you.
+Washing your hands is one of the most effective ways to avoid colds, the flu, COVID, and other infections—and to prevent spreading illness to others around you.

-But when, how and why should you wash your hands?
-It turns out that these details are as important as the act itself.
+But when, how, and why should you wash your hands?
+These details are as important as the act itself.
 Here are the dos and don’ts of proper handwashing.

-Touching our eyes, noses and mouths with dirty hands is one way germs gain access to our bodies and make us sick.
-Germs on our hands can also be transferred to our food and drink, as well as objects such as tables, chairs and toys, where they can infect others.
-In fact, a March 2020 study in The New England Journal of Medicine found that the novel coronavirus lasts up to two to three days on plastic and stainless steel.
+Touching our eyes, noses, and mouths with dirty hands is one way germs gain access to our bodies and make us sick.
+Germs on our hands can also be transferred to our food and drink, as well as objects such as tables, chairs, remote controls, and toys, where they can infect others.
+In fact, the coronavirus that causes COVID is known to last on surfaces from a few hours up to a few days.

-Washing your hands with soap removes these germs, which helps stave off infections.
+Washing your hands with soap helps you steer clear of these germs and stave off infections.

 Chemicals in the soap can break down viruses’ outer layer of fat, rendering them harmless to you.

-It’s important to wash your hands after coughing, sneezing or blowing your nose—or before and after caring for a sick person.
+It’s important to wash your hands after coughing, sneezing, or blowing your nose—as well as before and after caring for a sick person.
 You should also clean them after you’ve been in a public area, such as a grocery store or pharmacy.

 To prevent illnesses, other times that call for handwashing include: